4 min read

 Manu arrived in the early hours of the following morning, in time for my 31st birthday.
 We spent it having eggs and strong coffee and getting stoned in the morning sun at Cafe Tingus, one of the early bohemian crowd's oldest and most beloved cafes that flocked into Tangier's seedy, desperate streets.
 From Tingus, we meandered to Cafe Baba, where we spent the rest of the morning doing much of the same, surrounded by a thick haze of smoke, muffled giggles, and the smell of mint tea boiling as Muddy Waters serenaded us in the background.

 Tingus and Baba were another world.
-A multiverse away from the Morocco we'd been living in for the last few months, a country perpetually restrained by archaic religious and social taboos.
+A multiverse away from the Morocco we'd inhabited for the last few months, a country perpetually restrained by archaic religious and social taboos.
 A world where, for locals, to be seen drunk, stoned, or enjoying any form of mildly erotic public affection was unthinkable.

 We spent the afternoon having a long homemade lunch in our apartment as the Mediterranean wind caressed us from the open windows, the Andalusian coastline visible on the horizon.
 The girls had a siesta while I found a seedy little bar across the road where old men sat at an awful Hawaiian-themed bar drenched in cigarette smoke, watching American TV with Arabic voice dubs.
 I ordered two Casablancas and found a comfortable vantage point to witness one of the men attempt to charm a lady of the night.
 After three months in one of the most conservative countries on the planet, seeing unbridled, honest debauchery was heaven.